luowen765/DC3DPAFEM/readme.md

 This DC3DPAFEM is open source and freely available.
 It contains 4 folders:

 * **contrib**: this folder shall contain needed third-party libraries.
 The open source finite element library MFEM, partitioning finite element meshes program METIS, and high performance preconditioners and solvers library HYPRE were used in this code.
 The MFEM can be available on the web: https://github.com/mfem/mfem, with the METIS available in https://github.com/KarypisLab/METIS , ans with the HYPRE available in https://github.com/hypre-space/hypre.
-Tested libraries and corresponding versions are __hypre-2.19.0__, __metis-5.1.0__, and __mfem-4.5__.You need to download these libraries and install them in sequence by *./install_mfem.sh*, in which:
+Tested libraries and corresponding versions are __hypre-2.19.0__, __metis-5.1.0__, and __mfem-4.5__.You can install the required packages in sequence by *./install_mfem.sh*, in which:
   * *Installation for HYPRE*
     ```
     tar -zxvf hypre-2.19.0.tar.gz